Connect with others who understand.

 • Move objects away to prevent a head injury.

-• Place the child on their side to protect the airway if they are not awake.
+• Place the child on their side to protect the airway, if they’re not awake.

-• Administer emergency seizure medication if available and if you are trained.
+• Administer emergency seizure medication if available and you’re trained.

-• Call 911 immediately if the seizure lasts longer than 5 minutes.
+• Call 911 immediately if the seizure lasts longer than five minutes.

 • Call 911 immediately if it’s the child’s first known seizure.

-Understanding the child’s seizure triggers (lights, lack of sleep, certain foods, missed medication, etc.) and workable prevention measures add an extra layer of safety for the child and those around them.
-Depending on the age of the child, there are specific prevention and precautionary measures you should discuss with your child’s neurologist.
-These measures include whether it is safe for your child to:
+Understanding the child’s seizure triggers (lights, lack of sleep, certain foods, missed medication, etc.) and workable prevention measures add an extra layer of safety.
+Depending on the child’s age, specific prevention and precautionary measures should be discussed with the neurologist.
+These measures include whether it’s safe for your child to:

 • Go swimming